spawnmarvel/quickguides/apache_tomcat_and_solr/README.md

 * stderr.log / stdout.log – Captures system errors and console outputs.

 ## stderr.log / stdout.log – Captures system errors and console outputs.
-TODO Python

 These files capture anything written to System.out and System.err (like System.out.println statements from your Java code), which is the primary role of the catalina.out file on Linux systems.